-offset by rise in both operating expenses and loan loss provisions.
+partially offset by elevated operating expenses and higher loan

-We expect continuing synergies from the company's increased
+loss provisions.
+We expect the company's increased dependence on

-dependence on domestic loans, its focus on fee income growth, a
+domestic loans, focus on improving fee income, a stable fund base

-stable fund base and market leadership in the insurance business.
+and market leadership in the insurance business to continue

 Headquartered in Mumbai, India, ICICI Bank Limited was formed in